Learn More About Geoff Parker

 Parker has made significant contributions to the field of network economics and strategy as co-developer of the theory of “two-sided” markets.
 His current research includes studies of distributed innovation, business platform strategy and technical/economic systems to integrate renewable energy.

-Two HBR pieces Parker co-authored, “Strategies for Two-Sided Markets” (2006) and “From Pipelines to Platforms” (2016), have been included in HBR’s 10 Must Reads on Platforms and Ecosystems (2021), and he was a 2021 co-recipient of the Anti-Trust Writing Awards, along with co-author Marshall Van Alstyne.
+HBR pieces that Parker either authored or co-authored have been included in multiple “Must Read” compilations, including; HBR’s 10 Must Reads on Platforms and Ecosystems (2020), HBR’s 10 Must Reads on Strategy, Vol. 2 (2020), HBR’s 10 Must Reads on Business Model Innovation (2019), HBR’s 10 Must Reads 2017, and HBR’s 50 Best-Selling Articles.In addition, he was a 2021 co-recipient of the Anti-Trust Writing Awards along with co-author Marshall Van Alstyne.
 Parker and Van Alstyne’s work was recognized by Thinkers50 in 2021 when they were named among the top 50 management thinkers in the world and in 2019 when they won the Digital Thinking Award.
-They also won the Antitrust Writing Award for best academic article in 2021.

-Parker advises senior leaders on their organization’s platform strategies and he is a frequent speaker at industry events and academic conferences.
-His research has been funded by grants from the National Science Foundation, the Department of Energy, the Alfred P. Sloan Foundation, and multiple corporations.
+Parker advises senior leaders on their organization’s platform strategies, and he is a frequent speaker at industry events and academic conferences.
+His research has been funded by grants from the National Science Foundation, the Department of Energy, the Alfred P. Sloan Foundation and multiple corporations.
 He also serves or has served as a department or associate editor at various journals and as a National Science Foundation panelist.
-Parker co-authored the book “Platform Revolution: How Networked Markets Are Transforming the Economy and How to Make Them Work for You” with Van Alstyne and Sangeet Paul Choudary.
+Parker co-authored the bestselling book “Platform Revolution: How Networked Markets Are Transforming the Economy and How to Make Them Work for You” with Van Alstyne and Sangeet Paul Choudary.